 - One can purchase medical devices that are not covered by insurance, like dentures, eyeglasses, and hearing aids.

-- One can make home reparations and modifications to improve access and safety, as well as build on to their existing home, such as adding a first-floor bedroom or bathroom.
+- One can make home repairs and modifications to improve access and safety and build on to their existing homes, such as adding a first-floor bedroom or bathroom.

 - One can create a formal life care agreement, often referred to as personal care agreement.
-This type of agreement is generally between an elderly care recipient and a relative or close family friend.
+This type of agreement is generally between an elderly care recipient and a relative or close The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family….
+More friend.
 It allows the care recipient to spend down their excess assets while receiving needed care.
 It is vital to draft this type of contract properly, and that pay is reasonable for the area in which one lives.
 If it isn’t, one could violate Medicaid’s look-back period.

 - One can purchase an annuity, which in simple terms, is a lump sum of cash converted into a monthly income stream for the Medicaid applicant or their spouse.
 The payments can be for a set period shorter than one’s life expectancy or equal to the beneficiary’s life expectancy.

 - One can also cancel life insurance policies that have a cash value of over $1,500.
 (Remember, life insurance policies with a combined face value of $1,500 or less are exempt from Medicaid’s asset limit).
 Therefore, if one has a policy with a cash value of over $1,500, it’s best to cancel the policy or decrease the cash value.
-However, when canceling a policy or decreasing the cash value, the policyholder is paid either the cash value or the difference in cash value.
+However, when canceling a policy or decreasing its value, the policyholder is paid either the cash value or the difference.
 Therefore, it’s essential to send the cash received on exempt assets, such as those mentioned above.